 Viewing your Fitness Graph

 Athletes who subscribe to Strava can access their Fitness chart on the Strava mobile app.
-Select the Summit icon in the lower right-hand corner of the app and tap anywhere on the Fitness preview to open your chart.
+Select the Training icon in the lower right-hand corner of the app and tap anywhere on the Fitness preview to open your chart.
 You will need to have at least one activity containing either heart rate data, Perceived Exertion data or power meter data in order to generate a Fitness graph.

 - Select the range of time represented by the graph from the menu options at the top.

 - The percentage increase or decrease of Fitness level for the selected timeframe will be displayed in green or black respectively above the graph.

 - The number in the orange box that’s automatically displayed is your Fitness score on the current day.
 Select any point in the graph to view your Fitness score for that day.

 How does Fitness compare to Fitness & Freshness?